skyl4b/warehouse_automation/README.md

-# werehouse_automation
+# Warehouse Automation
-A case study of Supervisory Control applied to Werehouse Automation
+A case study of Supervisory Control applied to Warehouse Automation using ROS